 Open Umbilical Hernia Repair

-Therefore, most hernia specialists today utilize a mesh to help strengthen the muscles.
-When using a mesh, the muscles themselves are not sewn together (see below).
+In many patients, whether due to the size of the hernia or the patient, it’s not advisable for a surgeon to simply pull the muscles back together.
+In those cases, most hernia specialists today utilize a mesh to help strengthen the muscles and the hernia repair.
+When using a mesh, the muscles themselves are often not sewn together limiting the tension on the tissues providing a ‘tension free’ repair.
 Instead, a mesh is placed over or under the hole in the muscle to prevent anything from pushing through the abdominal wall.

+While a no mesh hernia repair is an option for some patients, many others will strongly benefit from the use of a mesh.
 Some patients have heard or read negative information about mesh surgery.
-However, the unbiased government agency The National Institutes of Health performed a study of whether mesh should or should not be used for hernia surgery.
-Read the article by clicking on the logo to the right:
+However, the unbiased government agency The National Institutes of Health performed a study of whether mesh should or should not be used for hernia surgery and found that in the vast majority of patients, a mesh is the recommended approach to repairing a hernia.
+They also found that in the right hands, the use of a mesh causes little if any additional risks to the patient.
+Read the article by clicking on the logo below:

 Patients can read more on our ‘Truths About Hernia Mesh‘ page.

-Dr. Harris discusses the benefits of using hernia mesh and why 99% of hernia specialists use mesh during surgery.Our Approach
+Dr. Harris discusses the benefits of using hernia mesh and why the majority of patients will benefit from a mesh hernia surgery.Our Approach